DreaM117er/Explorer-Keyboard-Blank/log_en.md

 ![](pic/log/s.png)
 ![](pic/log/l4.jpg)

-Anyway, as long as you like it, and the short axes are slowly starting to be made by some manufacturers, and there are slowly more choices, so it's good that I've made this keyboard to share at this time.
+Anyway, as long as you like it, and the low profile switches are slowly starting to be made by some manufacturers, and there are slowly more choices, so it's good that I've made this keyboard to share at this time.

 Thank you all.